Medical marijuana

 If you are considering medical marijuana to help ease breast cancer treatment side effects, check your state’s laws about its use and speak with your doctor about if it would be right for you.

 The difference between state and federal policy on marijuana makes it hard to predict the future of any medical marijuana program.
-Doctors cannot prescribe medical marijuana because of federal law.
+Aside from dronabinol and nabilone, which are approved by the FDA, doctors cannot prescribe medical marijuana because of federal law.
 Because of this, they can only tell you their opinion on whether it might work for you — but they can’t tell you to take it.
 It’s also possible that your doctors may not bring up medical marijuana, so you may have to start the conversation if you’re interested.

 Because doctors can’t give you a prescription for medical marijuana as they would with other medicines, many states require instead that a doctor certify that you have a condition that qualifies for medical marijuana use.
 How they certify depends on the state.
-Your state may require a written letter from your doctor or that he or she fill out an online form.
+Your state may require a written letter from your doctor or that they fill out an online form.
 In some states, the doctor must also register in order to issue medical marijuana eligibility.
-If your doctor is not registered, he or she may be able to refer you to someone who is.
+If your doctor is not registered, they may be able to refer you to someone who is.

-Another 17 states have some laws allowing medical marijuana but not a “comprehensive program” according to the NCSL.
-Some allow medical marijuana that is bred to have lower amounts of THC, usually with higher amounts of CBD (CBD has been shown effective in treating some conditions, such as seizures, but may not be as effective at treating breast cancer treatment side effects).
+An additional nine states have loosened their laws somewhat.
+Some allow medical marijuana that is bred to have lower amounts of THC, usually with higher amounts of CBD.
+Though CBD has been shown effective in treating some conditions, such as seizures, it may not be as effective at treating breast cancer treatment side effects.
 Other states allow people arrested for marijuana use to claim medical need as a defense in court, but do not have a system to allow you to use marijuana legally.

 No matter what, obey all local laws and do not travel with medical marijuana to avoid carrying it into a state or locality that bans it.